technology-toolbox/website/content/blog/jjameson/2011/02/26/building-sharepoint-2010-solutions-on-a-tfs-2010-build-server.md

 that are directly referenced in you project -- in order to avoid code analysis warnings, like the following:

-> CA0060 : The indirectly-referenced assembly 'Microsoft.SharePoint.Client.ServerRuntime,
+{{< blockquote "font-italic" >}}

-> Version=14.0.0.0, Culture=neutral, PublicKeyToken=71e9bce111e9429c' could
+    CA0060 : The indirectly-referenced assembly 'Microsoft.SharePoint.Client.ServerRuntime,
-> not be found.
-This assembly is not required for analysis, however, analysis
+    Version=14.0.0.0, Culture=neutral, PublicKeyToken=71e9bce111e9429c' could
-> results could be incomplete.
-This assembly was referenced by: C:\Program
+    not be found.
+This assembly is not required for analysis, however, analysis results could be incomplete.
+This assembly was referenced by: C:\Program Files\Reference Assemblies\Microsoft\SharePoint v4\Microsoft.SharePoint.dll.

-> Files\Reference Assemblies\Microsoft\SharePoint v4\Microsoft.SharePoint.dll.
+{{< /blockquote >}}

 Here are the assemblies that I ended up copying from FOOBAR5 (which has SharePoint Server 2010 installed) to DAZZLER (which does not have SharePoint Server 2010